microsoft/azure-health-data-services-toolkit/samples/README.md

 ## Quickstart

-Use [quickstart sample](https://github.com/Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart) to see some common ways the toolkit can be used to modify requests to the FHIR service.
-Is this quickstart we'll cover:
+Use [quickstart sample](./Quickstart/) to see a basic end-to-end deployment of the Azure Health Data Services toolkit.

 - Getting an access token for the FHIR service.
 - Adding a header to audit the original requestor.